-Powder coating works by applying paint powder directly to the metal surface, using an electrostatic charge to attract the paint powder to the metal product.
+Powder coating works by applying paint powder directly to the metal surface.
+Then using an electrostatic charge to attract the paint powder to the metal product.

 At this point, the powder does not form a protective barrier, and can be easily wiped off.

 The painted part is then baked in an oven which causes the paint powder to ‘flow’, providing a uniform thickness of paint.
 As the product cools, a hard and durable finish is formed.